Darwin College, Cambridge: Student life

 The college organises the annual prestigious Darwin Lecture Series, eight talks over eight weeks structured around a single theme (such as 'Power') examined from very different perspectives (scientific, humanities, arts), given by eminent speakers who are leading international authorities in their fields.
 The lectures have been hosted for over twenty-five years and form one of the key events in the Cambridge calendar.
 Most of the series of lectures have been published as books and the more recent series are also available as videos for free live-streaming and download.
 Past speakers at the Darwin Lecture Series have included Sir Walter Bodmer, Rose George, Andrew Fabian, and historian David Olusoga.
 The inaugural lecture was given by Karl Popper.

 The college has a 24-hour library and study centre overlooking the River Cam and provides extensive punting for its students.

 In sports, Darwin College Boat Club is a popular student society at Darwin College, as well as Darwin College Football Club who play in the long established Cambridge University Association Football League (CUAFL), representing the only graduate college within CUAFL.
 The club plays throughout the year in and out of term.

 The college has regular formal dinners with students and fellows and also holds annual May Balls during Cambridge's May Week.
 In 2023, Darwin College became the first University of Cambridge college to have a fully plant-based May Ball.

 Every Darwinian is automatically a member of the Darwin College Student Association (DCSA).
 The DCSA committee comprises 20 students, organising events and parties, supporting societies, and helping students make the most of their time in Cambridge.

-The Darwin College University Challenge team achieved some success on University Challenge in the 2018-2019 season reaching the semi-finals of the competition led by captain Jason Golfinos and again reached the semi-finals in the 2024-25 season, led by captain Harrison Whitaker.
+The Darwin College University Challenge team achieved some success on University Challenge in the 2018-2019 season reaching the semi-finals of the competition led by captain Jason Golfinos and again reached the semi-finals in the 2024-25 season, led by captain Harrison Whitaker and in the 2024-25 season, led by captain Louis Cameron.
 The college team also reached the first-round of the 2020-21 season of University Challenge.

 Notable alumni

 Darwin College is associated with a number of distinguished alumni in fields such as scientists, lawyers, politicians, academics, civil servants, diplomats, and representatives of international organisations.

 Elizabeth Blackburn, the 2009 Nobel laureate in medicine, studied for her PhD at Darwin.
 Eric Maskin, the 2007 Nobel laureate in economics, was a visiting student in 1975–76.
 John Clarke was the first president of the Darwin Students' association during his PhD, and one of the 2025 Nobel laureates in physics.

 Conservationists Jane Goodall and Dian Fossey, Brian Gibson, Seamus O'Regan and Sir Ian Wilmut, the leader of the research group that first cloned the sheep Dolly, a mammal from an adult somatic cell, are alumni/ae.

-Paul Clement, the former United States Solicitor General, read for an MPhil in Politics and Economics at Darwin in 1988–89.
-Sir Elliott Belgrave, the Governor-General and High Court Judge of Barbados was an alumnus of the college.
+Paul Clement, a former United States Solicitor General, read for an MPhil in Politics and Economics at Darwin in 1988–89.
+Sir Elliott Belgrave, a Governor-General and High Court Judge of Barbados was an alumnus of the college.